EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-08.md

 - **Bridge to FastAPI/Pydantic AI:** expose `POST /tool/movie-search` that accepts a natural-language query, runs `client.search(collection_name="movies", query_vector=encoder.encode(query), limit=3)`, and returns the payloads as structured context for the agent chain.
 Students can then:
   1. Call the tool directly from Pydantic AI (Part C) to ground model responses.
   2. Wrap the same search call in a DSPy `Signature` so optimizers can choose when to hit Qdrant vs. rely on the base prompt.
 - **Bring-back takeaway:** capture latency, relevance, and prompt-drift notes in the lab journal.
-Ask: *Did the retrieved snippets make LM Studio/vLLM outputs more accurate?* Encourage teams to recycle the pattern in Exercise 3 (EX3) if they pitch recommendations, FAQs, or troubleshooting guides.
+Ask: *Did the retrieved snippets make LM Studio/vLLM/Google AI Studio outputs more accurate?* Encourage teams to recycle the pattern in Exercise 3 (EX3) if they pitch recommendations, FAQs, or troubleshooting guides.

 ## Part B – Lab 1 (45 Minutes)